MerginMaps/docs/src/manage/dashboard.md

-# Home page and dashboard
+# Home Page and Dashboard

 When you log in to Mergin website, you will be presented with a dashboard for quick access to your latest projects or the ones shared with you.